-It was the folklore of noni’s ability to neutralize blowfish toxins that drew me and my family to the noni fruit when we were ill from exposure to mold and chemicals after Hurricane Katrina.
-Little did we know that our own quest for recovery would result in our becoming advocates for other mold victims and authoring a book, MOLD: The War Within, so others could benefit from our journey of research and recovery.
+It was the folklore of noni’s ability to neutralize blowfish toxins that drew me and my family to the noni fruit when we were ill from exposure to mold, mycotoxins, and chemicals after Hurricane Katrina.
+Little did we know that our own quest for recovery would result in our becoming advocates for other mold victims and authoring the book, MOLD: The War Within, so others could benefit from our journey of research and recovery.

 The first thing to understand is that people ill from mold exposures also face the ill health effects of mycotoxins, which are mold poisons.
 Trying to find a way to remove the mold poisons from our bodies led us to noni juice.
-It was rational to believe that if folklore was true and noni could neutralize blowfish toxins, why wouldn’t it neutralize mold toxins.
-We were open to alternative treatment options and had already tried several, albeit unsuccessfully, after traditional medicine had worsened our condition.
-One of the ineffective alternative treatment options we had tried to deal with the mycotoxins was natural binders.
+It was logical to believe that if folklore was true and noni could neutralize blowfish toxins, why wouldn’t it neutralize mold toxins.
+We were open to alternative treatment options and had already tried several, albeit unsuccessfully, after traditional medicine had worsened our conditions.
+One of the ineffective alternative treatments we had tried to address the ill health effects of mycotoxins was natural binders.

 Beware of Binding Agents

-There are several different types of binding agents, but some of the most common ones are the following:
+There are several different types of binding agents, but some of the most common ones as follows: